Size & Type

 Area Planted & Geology

 Barbaresco’s production is around ⅓ of Barolo’s.
-The call is that the soils are similar to those of the Communes of La Morra and the Commune of Barolo.
+The call is that the soils are similar to those of the Communes of La Morra and Barolo.
 Not that you’d match the personality of the wines with the commune comparison.
 The Tanaro river plays a significant role influencing the region maritime climate (moderating the temperature highs and lows).

 Established Regions